musig/documentation/README.md

 Ordering score of a transaction is its number of votes below with respect to the immediate next transaction.
 In other words, it’s the percentage length of the line below the next line.

-## Concurrency via dependency
+## Concurrency and dependency

-> ToDo
+Defining dependency is optional.
+But it is the key for scalability.
+In basic paxos all transactions fight for a slot which causes bottlenecks.
+Infact independent transactions can be processed concurrently.

+For example Alice wants to transfer some money to Bob.
+At the same time Carol also wants to make a transfer to Charlie.
+Since all of them have different accounts, these two transactions are independent and can be processed concurrently.
+On the other hand, if Alice wants to make a transfer to Bob and Bob wants to make a transfer to Carol then Bob’s account is a dependency and these transactions cannot be done concurrently.

+When a client initializes a transaction, it can also send a list of dependencies to the signer.
+For example in a payment system like above, the account numbers can be the dependencies.
+In a database CRUD operation, document ids can be dependencies.

+MuSig orders dependent transactions as a group.
+Independent groups will be processed concurrently.

 ## MuSig Multi Signature

-An experimental aggregatable multi signature is the novelty part of MuSig paxos which makes the exponential scaling possible.
+An experimental aggregatable multi signature is the novelty in MuSig paxos which makes the exponential scaling possible.

 > ToDo